With a drill. Yeah, the answer’s that simple.

 While using this saw you should use a backboard.
 This will both support the sheet from teardown and guide the hole saw for better cutting.

-You’ll get a table of recommended RPMs for different hole size and sheet material from the saw manufacturer.
+You’ll get a table of recommended RPMs for different hole sizes and sheet material from the saw manufacturer.

 There’s one drawback of using hole saws.
 These saws sometimes bind.
 At that point, the saws grab the workpiece with a lot of force.
 Sometimes, in that situation, these saws smack out of hand.